FahadKHAN-4/FahadKHAN-4/README.md

-### :man_technologist: About Me :
+### :man_technologist: Hi, I am Fahad, thank you for visiting my profile 🙏🏻

-- 🎓 I am a software engineer with machine learning and security analyst skills.
+- 🎓 I am a technology enthusiat with interest in programming, machine learning and cybersecurity.

-- ⛵ Programming enthusiat.

-- ⚡ In my free time, I go for hike, read about new startups and technologies or read financial articles.
+- ⚡ In my free time, I go for hike, read about new startups and technologies.

 ---
 ### 📫: Connect with me :